 - Albula Pass

 but there are literally hundreds of other roads and routes too.
 Basically, pick a road in the Swiss Alps and you’ll be in riding heaven.
+Make sure you bring a motorcycle camera or helmet cam– the scenery is spectacular.

 How long to go for?